Teen Cannabis Use Falls When It's Legal -

 A new study from the US has found that teen cannabis use dropped by an average of 10% in states where recreational use of the drug is legalised, compared to those where it remains prohibited.
 Legalisation literally decimated teen use of the drug…

 The study found that it became harder for teens to get their hands on the substance when it was sold from licensed dispensaries, where ID is required by law, as illegal dealers were largely put out of business.
-The Adam Smith Institute, who today called for Cannabis to be sold in pharmacies to help cut crime told Guido:
+The Adam Smith Institute today called for cannabis to be sold in pharmacies to help cut crime, they tell Guido:

 “Cannabis legalisation would not only wreck the criminal gangs that are fuelling knife crime and exploring young children – it was also provide the opportunity to limit underage drug use.
 Drug dealers don’t ask for ID.
 It’s good to see yet more evidence that legal cannabis markets cut down the number of kids buying weed.